Aplietexe/project-carruso-client/README.md

 The repo with the backend of this project is at [aplietexe/project-carruso-server](https://github.com/aplietexe/project-carruso-server).

 The project didn't go through at the end because of limited funds, which is why it is unpolished and most of the admin functionality is missing.
-What is build of the admin panel can be accessed at [/admin/cars](https://carruso-client.vercel.app/admin/cars).
+What is built of the admin panel can be accessed at [/admin/cars](https://carruso-client.vercel.app/admin/cars).

 There is a live version running [here](https://carruso-client.vercel.app/).